Designs & Orders

 Using stretch fabric over your stabilizer makes these doll bodies very customizable.

-TURNING SMALL PARTS INSIDE-OUT DOES TAKE A BIT OF PRACTICE BUT IT CAN BE DONE!
+TURNING SMALL PARTS RIGHT-SIDE-OUT DOES TAKE A BIT OF PRACTICE BUT IT CAN BE DONE!

-A small pair of hemostats (affiliate link for 4″ hemos) make turning much easier!
+A small pair of hemostats makes turning much easier!
 Start at the hand and work slowly.

 Watch the video for tips on turning small parts.
 It can be found on this page with the dollmaking series.